eProsima/vulcanexus/docs/rst/tutorials/micro/build_system_components/build_system_components.rst

 This family of MCU features a wide range of features based on Arm® Cortex®-M33, -M23 and -M4 processor cores.

-Renesas e\ :sup:`2` Studio provide a whole integrated development environment that allows for professional development, test and profile of embedded applications. micro-ROS component for Renesas provides a set of tools and instructions to integrate the build and configurate micro-ROS inside of a Renesas e\ :sup:`2` Studio project.
+Renesas e\ :sup:`2` Studio provide a whole integrated development environment that allows for professional development, test and profile of embedded applications. micro-ROS component for Renesas provides a set of tools and instructions to integrate the build and configure micro-ROS inside of a Renesas e\ :sup:`2` Studio project.

 This packages support multiple RTOSes (FreeRTOS and Azure RTOS) and a bare-metal approach.
 Also a wide range of transport layer are available: UART, UDP/IP, TCP/IP, USB-CDC and CAN/FD.